Error-331/code_tests/docs/bible/links.md

 Crumbs of the Bread of Life - July 4 (God didn't confine the gospel to the Jews);

 Make Him Marvel - July 5 (We can not please God by our own works - but only by faith);

+The Hidden Enemy - July 6 (Identify any areas of temptation and bring them to the cross; Don't hide the Gospel - spread it.);